bchaugt/aws-modernization-with-contrastsecurity/content/_index.md

 ### Welcome

 <p style='text-align: left;'>
-    In this workshop, you will learn how to add security testing to a CI/CD pipeline of a dockerized .net (Unicorn Store) application using AWS CodeCommit, AWS CodeBuild, and AWS CodePipeline.
-The modules contained in this workshop will provide you with step-by-step instructions for committing, building, testing, and deploying software in an automation fashion.
-You will also learn about some basic security tests and where to instrument them in the software development lifecycle.
+    In this workshop, you will learn how to use Contrast Security to find vulnerabilities in a sample application deployed on AWS Fargate.
+The deployment is managed with AWS CloudFormation.
 </p>

 ### Objectives
+- Learn the basics of aplication security
-- Gain familiarity with the workflow of a modern application
+- Gain familiarity with Contrast Security
-- Learn where to add security testing to a CI/CD pipeline
+- Learn how to add security to an application deployed on AWS Fargate
-- Learn about AWS services used to orchestrate testing

 ### What we will cover in this workshop
-- Setup of a Cloud9 environment
+- Application security basics
+- How Contrast Security works
+- How to create an account to use Contrast Security Community Edition
+- How to use Contrast Security with an app deployed on AWS Fargate.
 - Usage of AWS CloudFormation to automate the deployment of infrastructure
-- Deployment of Amazon Elastic Container Service
-- Deploy and use a modenized pipeline using AWS CodePipeline, CodeCommit, and CodeBuild
-- Instrument a couple of security testing/scanning tools

 ### Sample reference architecture